raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 widgets = []

 +++

+## Key Points:

+* Paddleboards and Kayaks are different in their design
+* Paddleboards offer more room for continuous movement
+* Kayaks are better for longer journeys
+* Paddleboards and Kayaks have different Paddles: Kayak paddles are double bladed, whilst paddleboards are single blade, with a longer handle.
+* Paddleboarding and Kayaking can both be learnt in a couple of hours
+* Paddleboarding requires a great deal of balance and is a good way to get fit
+* Speed of Kayaks and paddleboards is similar, but depends on the person

 If you can't decide on whether you want to start paddle boarding or kayaking, then this blog post will help you make that decision.

 In this post I will provide the arguments for and against paddleboards and kayaks, so you can make your own decision about which one you would like to pursue as your new hobby.
 (Who knows, maybe you'll choose both!)